Liam-McKenna04/chess960-engine/README.md

 - On startup, you'll see a menu where you can choose player types for White and Black (Human or AI).
 - You can also select the AI type: Random or Basic.
+- There's an option to play standard chess or Chess960 (Fischer Random Chess).
 - Click "Start Game" to begin.
 - Click and drag pieces to make moves.
 - The game will automatically detect checkmate, stalemate, and other draw conditions.